23 players, 30 selections — more consensus first-team All-Americans since 2000 than any program in college basketball.

 | — | Cooper Flagg | 2nd Team | 2024–25 | Forward | #1 (2025) |

-Only three times in the modern era has Kentucky placed two players on the consensus first team in the same season.
+Only three times in the Coach K and Scheyer era has Duke placed two players on the consensus first team in the same season.
 No other program has accomplished this more than once since 2000.

-Johnny Dawkins, Mark Alarie, Danny Ferry, Christian Laettner, Bobby Hurley, Grant Hill, Shane Battier, Elton Brand, Jay Williams, JJ Redick, Nolan Smith, Kyle Singler, Mason Plumlee, Jabari Parker, Grayson Allen, Jahlil Okafor, Marvin Bagley III, Zion Williamson, RJ Barrett, Paolo Banchero, Cooper Flagg
+Mark Alarie, Johnny Dawkins, Danny Ferry, Christian Laettner, Bobby Hurley, Grant Hill, Shane Battier, Elton Brand, Jay Williams, JJ Redick, Kyle Singler, Nolan Smith, Mason Plumlee, Jabari Parker, Grayson Allen, Jahlil Okafor, Marvin Bagley III, RJ Barrett, Zion Williamson, Paolo Banchero, Cooper Flagg